+Special considerations are required in managing asthma in relation to pregnancy; surgery; rhinitis, sinusitis, and nasal polyps; occupational asthma; respiratory infections; gastroesophageal reflux; aspirin-induced asthma; and anaphylaxis.
 During pregnancy the severity of asthma often changes, and patients may require close follow-up and adjustment of medications.
 In approximately one-third of women asthma becomes worse; in one-third asthma becomes less severe; and in the remaining one-third it remains unchanged during pregnancy265-267.

-Although concern exists with the use of medications in pregnancy, poorly controlled asthma can have an adverse effect on the fetus, resulting in increased perinatal mortality, increased prematurity, and low birth weight^{266,267}.
-The overall perinatal prognosis for children born to women with asthma that is well-managed during pregnancy is comparable to that for children born to women without asthma268.
+Although there is a general concern about the use of any medication in pregnancy, poorly controlled asthma can have an adverse effect on the fetus, resulting in increased perinatal mortality, increased prematurity, and low birth weight.
+The overall perinatal prognosis for children born to women with asthma that is well-managed during pregnancy is comparable to that for children born to women without asthma.
 For this reason, using medications to obtain optimal control of asthma is justified even when their safety in pregnancy has not been unequivocally proven.
 For most medications used to treat asthma there is little evidence to suggest an increased risk to the fetus.
-Appropriately monitored use of theophylline, inhaled glucocorticosteroids351, β_2 -agonists, and leukotriene modifiers (specifically montelukast) are not associated with an increased incidence of fetal abnormalities.
-Inhaled glucocorticosteroids have been shown to prevent exacerbations of asthma during pregnancy^{269,270} (Evidence B).
-As in other situations, the focus of asthma treatment must remain on control of symptoms and maintenance of normal lung function271.
+Appropriately monitored use of theophylline, inhaled glucocorticosteroids $^{\scriptscriptstyle 351}$ , $\beta_2\text{-agonists},$ and leukotriene modifiers (specifically montelukast) is not associated with an increased incidence of fetal abnormalities.
+Inhaled glucocorticosteroids have been shown to prevent exacerbations of asthma during pregnancy (Evidence B).
+As in other situations, the focus of asthma treatment must remain on control of symptoms and maintenance of normal lung function.
 Acute exacerbations should be treated aggressively in order to avoid fetal hypoxia.
-Treatment should include nebulized rapid-acting β_2 -agonists and oxygen and systemic glucocorticosteroids should be instituted when necessary.
+Treatment should include nebulized rapid-acting B2-agonists and oxygen and systemic glucocorticosteroids should be instituted when necessary.

 While all patients should have adequate opportunity to discuss the safety of their medications, pregnant patients with asthma should be advised that the greater risk to their baby lies with poorly controlled asthma, and the safety of most modern asthma treatments should be stressed.
-Even with a good patient/health care professional relationship, independent printed material, such as a statement from the US National Asthma Education and Prevention Program on the treatment of asthma during pregnancy272, will provide important additional reassurance^{265,273}.
+Even with a good patient/health care professional relationship, independent printed material, such as a statement from the US National Asthma Education and Prevention Program on the treatment of asthma during pregnancy, will provide important additional reassurance.